Basic Geometry and Topology

 in fact encouraged, to work together and help one another with homework, although what you turn in should be written by you.
 Providing detailed arguments in your homework is important, since learning how to write mathematics in a rigorous and yet concise and readable way is an essential part of graduate school in mathematics.
 Homework problems will be posted on the course web-page and will be due in class on the day specified on the homework website.
 After the due date I will provide detailed solutions to each homework set online.
 For this reason I won't accept late homework.

 Pre/post lecture preparation: As with most math classes, the material in one class

 often depends heavily on stuff covered in previous classes.

 Hence it is a good idea to look over your notes before the next class.
 I'm very happy to discuss questions concerning the material of previous classes at the beginning of each class.

-Quizzes: There will be weekly quizzes on a to be determined day of the week testing basic understanding of definitions and theorems.
+Quizzes: There will be short quizzes (weekly or every other week) on a to be determined day of the week testing basic understanding of definitions and theorems.